-Writing Prep I • 5 Credits
+ENGL 098 (Formerly ENG 098) Writing Prep I • 5 Credits

 This course is designed to teach the basics of writing well-developed and grammatically correct single and multiple paragraph papers.
-Prerequisite: COMPASS score of 13-44 or successful completion of ENGL 091.
+Prerequisite: ENGL 098 placement or successful completion of ENGL 091.

-Writing Prep II • 5 Credits
+ENGL 099 (Formerly ENG 099) Writing Prep II • 5 Credits

 An intensive composition course designed to prepare students for college reading and writing.
 Successful completion of this course makes the student eligible for ENGL& 101.
-Prerequisite: successful completion of ENGL 098 or COMPASS score of 45-77.
+Prerequisite: successful completion of ENGL 098 or ENGL 099 placement.

-Reading and Writing in College • 5 Credits
+ENGL 100 (Formerly ENG 100) Reading and Writing in College • 5 Credits

 This is an intensive reading and writing course designed to prepare students for the reading and writing they will do in college.
 Students respond to and make connections between thematically-linked texts.
 Successful completion of this course makes students eligible for ENGL& 101.
-Prerequisite: successful completion of ENGL 098 or COMPASS writing score of 45-77 and COMPASS reading score of 82-100.
+Prerequisite: successful completion of ENGL 098 or placement into ENGL 099.

-Writing in the Workplace • 5 Credits
+ENGL 103 (Formerly ENG 103) Writing in the Workplace • 5 Credits

 This course is designed to teach writing tasks encountered in the workplace including resumes, business letters, memos, reports, instructions, and policies.
-Prerequisite: successful completion of ENGL 099 or COMPASS score of 78 or above.
+Prerequisite: successful completion of ENGL 099 or placement into ENGL& 101.